Staff

 Instructional Designer

-Ligia is currently pursuing a PhD in education leadership and policy at WSU.
-She holds a Master of Education (MEd) in instructional design from WSU as well as two more degrees from Petru Maior in Romania: A Master of Arts (MA) in history of literature and literary criticism systems and a Bachelor of Arts (BA) in Romanian language and literature and English language and literature.
+Ligia is currently pursuing a PhD in Educational Leadership and Policy at WSU, where her doctoral research examines faculty experiences with Collaborative Online International Learning (COIL) through an equity lens.
+She holds a Master of Education (MEd) in Instructional Design from WSU.
+She also holds a Master of Arts (MA) in History of Literature and Literary Criticism Systems and a Bachelor of Arts (BA) in Romanian and English Language and Literature, both from Petru Maior University in Romania.

 Areas of Expertise